oroinc/documentation/commerce/user_guide/products/product_attributes/create.rst

       .. image:: /user_guide/img/products/product_attributes/AttributeStorageType.png

+Export
+^^^^^^

+You can export the product attributes details in the .csv format following the :ref:`Exporting Bulk Items <export-bulk-items>` guide.

+Import
+^^^^^^

+You can import the bulk details of the product attributes information in the .csv format following the steps described in the :ref:`Importing Product Attributes <import-product-attributes>` guide.

 ..
 TO DO Add links to entity management doc to explain table column + serialized fields.

 .. finish